The page covers:

 Pope Leo X to link Porta del Popolo, the main entrance to Rome, with the centre of the city.

-The view in August 2010: (left) the modern building at the end of the small street on the left has replaced Collegio Clementino;
+The view in August 2010: (left) S. Ivo dei Brittoni is hidden by the house in the foreground and Collegio Clementino, at the end of the small street on the left, has been replaced by a late 1930s building;

-(right) the white building is the modern museum which houses Ara Pacis Augustae;
+(right) the white building is the modern museum which houses "Ara Pacis Augustae";

 the building with the blue European flag is the rear section of Palazzo Borghese

-New S. Ivo dei Brittoni: (left) fašade; (right-above) detail of the 1748 map showing the church (No 504) and the same map "adjusted" to
+(left) New fašade; (right-above) detail of the 1748 map showing the church (No. 504) and the same map "adjusted" to

-the personal union between the two states ended in 1532 when the Duchy was absorbed into the Kingdom of France.
+The Duchy of Brittany was a feudal state in today's north-western France; the dukes tried to retain their independence in the long conflict between England and France, but eventually in 1491 Duchess Anne of Brittany was forced to marry King Charles VIII of France; the personal union between the two states ended in 1532 when the Duchy was absorbed into the Kingdom of France.
 In 1582 the brotherhood in charge of S. Ivo dei Brittoni was merged with that of S. Luigi dei Francesi, but the church retained its reference to Brittany.

 Palazzo Cardelli and (inset) detail of the cornice showing the heraldic symbols of the family: Cardelli means small thistles